Department of Anthropology

 Department of Language Studies

-Dr. Arsalan Kahnemuyipour, Assistant Professor received his PhD in Linguistics from the Department of Linguistics at the University of Toronto in 2004.
+Dr. Arsalan Kahnemuyipour, Associate Professor received his PhD in Linguistics from the Department of Linguistics at the University of Toronto in 2004.
 He taught at Syracuse University (Upstate New York) from 2004 to 2010.
 He joined the Department of Language Studies at U of T Mississauga in 2010.
 His areas of expertise are syntax (sentence structure), morphology (word structure) and the interface between syntax and phonology (the sound system).
 He has worked on a number of languages including his native Persian, as well as English, Armenian, Turkish, Niuean, among others.
 He has published a book with Oxford University Press and articles in top ranked journals such as Natural Language and Linguistic Theory and Linguistic Inquiry.
 He is currently the Book Review Editor of the Canadian Journal of Linguistics.

 Department of Political Science

-Dr. Shivaji Mukherjee, Assistant Professor research interests lie at the intersection of state formation, civil conflict and political economy of development.
+Dr. Shivaji Mukherjee, Assistant Professor, research interests lie at the intersection of state formation, civil conflict and political economy of development.
 He worked as a Research Assistant at the Institute for Conflict Management in New Delhi, and then did an MA in Political Science at University of Michigan, Ann Arbor, and a PhD in political science at Yale University.
 His dissertation is on the Maoist insurgency in India, and uses data gathered during field work, archival data and quantitative analysis of sub national datasets to demonstrate that colonial institutions of indirect rule selected by the British set up the structural conditions for post-colonial insurgency through path dependent mechanisms.
 Dr. Mukherjee hopes to work in the future on state formation, the use of different kinds of counter insurgency strategy by the Indian state, and also various aspects of the Maoist insurgency, and other ethnic insurgencies in India.

 Department of Sociology